SueMottet/PyBer_Analysis/README.md

 ![ride-share pivot table image](/Resources/pivot_table.png)

 ### Resampling
-The resampling of the fares by date by city type allowing a look at a subset of the data week by week and helps identify the trends for each city type more clearly as well as helping provide a cleaner comparison of the total fares across the city types over time.
+The resampling of the fares by date by city type allowing a look at a subset of the data week by week and helps identify the trends for each city type more clearly as well as helping provide a cleaner comparison of the total fares across the city types over time for the chart.

 ![ride-share pivot table image](/Resources/resampling.png)